top of page

 Scout belts below, circa 1911, were reserved "for the trail" per the Brill legend:

-Below, his Brill is a 'late' by Rabensburg; so around the year the Rangers were merged into the Texas Department of Public Safety; 1935 to be detectives vs enforcers.
+Below, his Brill is a 'late' by Rabensburg; so circa the year the Rangers were merged into the Texas Department of Public Safety 1935 to be detectives vs enforcers.
+A .38 Super as I recall.

-Austin city circa 1905, under Capt Hughes; Rangers wearing his Sunday Scabbards on the then-new trousers belts (belt loops on pants appeared that year, as did the holsters):
+Below, Austin circa 1905 under Capt Hughes; Rangers wearing his Sunday Scabbards on the then-new trousers belts (belt loops on pants appeared that year, as did the holsters):

 Below are his Sterlings as made by Wyeth for his 1911s:

 Below are Myres.
-The brown one at far right has been misconstrued as Tom Threepersons' but even the book's photo caption correctly identifies it as being Gonzaullas'.
+The brown one at far right has been misconstrued as Tom Threepersons' but even the book the image is from correctly identifies it as being Gonzaullas'.
 OK, maybe the one on the left is not a Myres (the lining, the engraving) but it is Texas; perhaps a Rogers.

 Definitely all Myres, all the time:

 Below are Trammels.
 Notice the very special way the rear edge of the holster has been formed around the 1911.
-These are much more in the vein of the Donihoos of TX who was 1960s:
+These are much more in the vein of the Donihoos of TX who was 1960s but obviously lacked the clamping action one would expect from a true Donihoo.

-Above, the main welt stack has been hand sewn, obviously (e.g., the ragged line).
+Above, the main welt stack has been hand sewn, obviously (e.g., the ragged stitch line).

 His gunsmith and supplier of his unique sights and trigger shoes appears to have been King Gunworks.
 The use of target sights was very off-brand in those days and holsters weren't normally designed for them.